 A Broadcast Enterprise Server that incorporates IT server platform and storage technologies.
+The K2 Media Client can be used with internal, direct-connect, or shared storage.

 Meter Bar

 Contains the audio record level controls and signal meters for a channel in AppCenter.